History of Dalmatia: Habsburg Austrian era

 The political alliances in Dalmatia shifted over time.
 At the beginning, the unionists and autonomists were allied together, against centralism of Vienna.
 After a while, when the national question came to prominence, they split.
-A third splintering happened when the local Orthodox population, few of whom were nationally conscious Serbs, heard of the ideas of unification of all Serbs through of the Serbian Orthodox Church, which acted as Serbia's agit-prop agency abroad.
+A third splintering happened when the local Orthodox Serb population, who according to an analysis of the 1857 census, counted around 77,500 or 18.5% of total population, heard of the ideas of unification of all Serbs through of the Serbian Orthodox Church, which acted as Serbia's agit-prop agency abroad.
 As a result, Serbian Orthodox population started to side with the autonomists and irredentists rather than the unionists.